 - An insatiable hunger for reading is a writer’s best asset.

 - On why fiction is dangerous: Fiction is dangerous because it lets you into other peoples heads and gives you empathy and shows you that the world doesn’t have to be like the one you live in…Letting people into other people’s heads is amazing and incredibly dangerous.

 - On how to handle rejection or failure: Two different things play out…I get things back and I’m either not good, which I do not choose to believe, or I’m just doing this wrong.
 I vowed to myself to try to write things that no one could reject.
-I worry now that no one will tell me I’ve written a dud short story.

 - With 30 years of success, is there still doubt: Yes, and it hasn’t been 30 years of success.
 There have been things that have worked and things that haven’t.
 Authors are combinations of complete arrogance and self-doubt.